This page will provide an overview of Access Controls, covering the following topics:

 • Record fields affected by Access Controls

-• How to identify if a record has been affected by Access Controls
+• How records affected by Access Controls are displayed

 • Overview of how NBN Atlas users can request access and data partners can manage access